Novakh/Novakh/README.md

 - 👋 Hi, I’m @Novakh
-- 👀 I’m interested in tech, ai, anime, games...
+- 👀 I’m interested in tech, ai, anime, games (loving cyberpunk 2077 at the moment)
 - 🌱 I’m currently learning basic coding (I'm new to the game)
 - 💞️ I’m looking to collaborate on - have no idea at the moment where I could be useful
 - 📫 How to reach me ...